zoemurmure/cpplearning/Chapter11/Associative Containers.md

 **ATTENTION: unordered container can use `equal_range`**

+**Because: Elements with the same key are stored adjacent to one another in both the ordered and unordered containers.**

 ```c++
 c.find(k);		// Returns an iterator to the first element with key k, or the off-the-end iterator
 c.count(k);		// Returns the number of elements with key k.